 Many businesses don’t have an easy way to track or predict their actual cloud costs before the bill arrives.
 This is obviously a recipe for “bill shock” when cloud spend is out of control and poorly understood.

 This can arise due to the complex, variable pricing structures of some public cloud offerings, and/or inadequate visibility into how cloud resources are being used (or not used) over time, where costs are being accrued, and what’s driving cost increases.

 Excessive Network Infrastructure Costs

-Coming down from the cloud, wide area network (WAN) infrastructure is also a common source of excess costs.
+Coming down from the cloud, WAN infrastructure is also a common source of excess costs.

 We see many businesses that have had a static, “set and forget” approach to network architecture, meaning they’re often running older, less secure technology when there’s newer, lower-cost alternatives that do a better job.

 A good example of this is SD-WAN, which separates networking hardware from its control mechanism.
 This gives businesses greater flexibility to switch carriers across each connectivity type (e.g. broadband internet, MPLS, 4G and 5G) to keep the bandwidth mix more cost-effective, while improving network performance and scalability.
 It can also help shift some network costs from CapEx to OpEx.